 There is so much more that a professional MC does than just introduce the speeches.
 Let me give you a little run down of some of the things I do when I’m the Master of Ceremonies.

 - I discuss prior to your wedding day your reception and how you envisage it.
 Do you want it lively?
 Sophisticated?
 Raucous?
-Are your guests party-animals, or will they need a bit of ‘geeing’ up.
+Are your guests party-animals, or will they need an MC who can do a bit of ‘geeing’ up.
 Or are you happy with your guests to quietly mingle naturally without any extra encouragement.

 - On the day I liaise with the venue and other vendors to keep things flowing.
 This is so important.
 I’ll have a run sheet, and I’ll be working with everyone to try to keep on time, but equally will be letting your venue and other vendors know if there are any delays.